 Daniel conducts consultancy for a UK-based firm, providing dispute settlement services in the areas of competition, shipping, trade and commodities, logistics and transportation, corporates, mergers and acquisition and employment contracts.

 In addition to supervise PhD candidates, Daniel teaches Public Law, International Human Rights and Research Methods in the LLB, the MSc and the Foundation year Course.
 Before joining Solent University, Daniel has taught undergraduate and postgraduate courses, with a particular focus on Maritime Law.
 Daniel has also expertise in the fields of domestic and international commercial arbitration and international commercial sales.
 Prior to that, Daniel was teaching in Further Education.

-Having analysed the likelihood of success (or lack thereof) of private enforcement in competition proceedings, Daniel’s future area of research is to include the long-term effects of encouraging private action for breaches of competition rules, particularly concerning the impact of the new EU Antitrust Damages Directive adopted by the EU Parliament on the 26 November 2014.
+Having extensively researched the likelihood of success (or un-success) of private enforcement in competition proceedings, Daniel’s current and future area of research includes the long-term effect of encouraging private actions for breaches of competition rules, particularly, on the impact the Directive 2014/104/EU of the European Parliament and of the Council of 26 November 2014.